-Communication problems are one of the biggest challenges couples face in a marriage.
+Marriage and communication problems are one of the biggest challenges couples face in a marriage.
 Inability to communicate effectively with one’s spouse can lead to one or both partners feeling unheard, not cared for, and/or unloved.
 The bad news is that communication problems can have a devastating and even fatal impact on a marriage.
 The good news is that with the right tools, communication difficulties are some of the easiest marital problems to fix.
-Here are five communication no-no’s that couples are often guilty of and what you can do to turn them around:

-5 Common communication problems and what you can do about them.
+5 Common marriage and communication problems in marriage and what you can do about them.

 This ancient art has gotten many couples in trouble and has allowed for many a situation to be blown out of proportion.
 Even if you are very intuitive or have ESP, don’t try to read your spouse’s mind and don’t expect him to read yours.
 When you try to guess what your spouse is thinking, you make decisions and react based on information that may just be a figment of your imagination.
 You may become upset and waste hours or days stewing over something that you created in your own mind.
 If you want to know what your spouse is thinking, the best thing to do is ask!
 For those of you who expect your spouse to read your mind, know that you may be wasting your time.
 If you need your spouse to know what you are feeling or what you want from him, you need to tell him directly.
 While in a perfect world our spouse would intuit all of our needs without us asking, he is so busy in his “own world” that he is probably not thinking about your needs all of the time, nor will he necessarily know what you need without being told.